cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
- - Check if excluded tags are properly picked up for changed html
+ - Test if excluded tags are properly picked up for changed html
  - All Items Tab - reports for no tags, etc.
  - For geo types and notes review local file cleanup on delete
  - Appium GUI Test